penoonan/app/README.md

 ##Mad Props

-Sketch was create at [ArcStone](http://www.arcstone.com), a Minneapolis web development, design and marketing agency.
+Sketch was create at [ArcStone](http://www.arcstone.com), a web development, design and marketing agency located in Minneapolis, Minnesota.